GM110Z/Detocs-subclasses/README.md

 *Check input files folder for formatting of all.xlsx input file*

 **AthenianV2.1.sh**:Better version of https://github.com/GM110Z/Phage-defence-scripts/blob/main/Defence-islands-finder/ATHENIAN.sh
-Retrieves the neighbourhood of a specified genome list, given coordinates (see input files for format).
+Retrieves the neighbourhood of a specified protein Refseq ID list.
 Runs as: python athenianv2.py \
     -i input.athenian.txt \
     -k 25 \ #this is the Kb you want to allow each side of seed protein